oracle-livelabs/converged/microservices-with-converged-db/intro-graalvm/intro-graalvm.md

 ## About this Workshop

-This workshop will help you understand more about developing with GraalVM and Oracle Database
+This workshop will show you how to develop, configure, build, and run GraalVM Native Images that securely connect and an Oracle Database of your choice (including Autonmous Database)

+We will learn how to do this using the popular Java platforms Spring Boot, Helidon, Micronaut, and Quarkus

 Estimated Workshop Time: 30 minutes